Mysa99/Swapper-Template/README.md

 # Swapper-Template
-A Template for a Skin Swapper
+A Swapper Template by Storm.
+If you modified the Swapper Credit me, You Are Not Allowed to Steal this Program without giving Credits to the Original Owner (Storm).